apache/flink-web/docs/content/posts/2023-08-04-externalized-connectors.md

 ### Contributing

 Similarly, when creating JIRAs to report issues or to contribute to externalized connectors, the `Affects Version/s` and `Fix Version/s` fields should now use the connector version instead of a Flink version.
-The format should be `<connector-name>-<major>.<minor>.<patch>` for example, use `opensearch-1.1.0` for the OpenSearch connector.
+The format should be `<connector-name>-<major>.<minor>.<patch>`.
+For example, use `opensearch-1.1.0` for the OpenSearch connector.
 All other fields in the JIRA like `Component/s` remain the same.

 For more information on how to contribute to externalized connectors, see the [Externalized Connector development wiki](https://cwiki.apache.org/confluence/display/FLINK/Externalized+Connector+development).